-- and ethical requirements and other guidelines that apply to their research, such as The Concordat to Support Research Integrity (Reference 1) and materials from regulators, learned societies, research funders, publishers and others.
+- 3.1.1 ORGANISATIONS AND RESEARCHERS must comply with all legal and ethical requirements and other guidelines that apply to their research, such as those in The Concordat to Support Research Integrity (Reference 1) and materials from regulators, learned societies, research funders, publishers and others.
 This includes submitting research proposals for ethics review where appropriate and abiding by the outcome of that review.
 They should also ensure that research projects are approved by all applicable bodies, ethical, regulatory, or otherwise. - 3.1.2 When conducting or collaborating in research in other countries, organisations and researchers based in the UK should comply with the legal and ethical requirements existing in the UK and in the countries where the research is conducted.
-See the Cape Town Statement (Reference 3) for guidance on fostering fairness, equity and diversity to achieve research integrity goals.
+See the Cape Town Statement (Reference 4) for guidance on fostering fairness, equity and diversity to achieve research integrity goals.
 Organisations may need to comply with the legal requirements of a third country even if there is no involvement of that country in a specific research project so as not to hinder other research projects that may involve the third country.

-- 3.1.3 Organisations and researchers based abroad who participate in UK-hosted research projects should comply with the legal and ethical requirements existing in the UK as well as those of their own country. - 3.1.4 Organisations and researchers should ensure that all research projects have sufficient arrangements for insurance and indemnity before the research begins.
+- 3.1.3 Organisations and researchers based abroad who participate in UK-hosted research projects should comply with the legal and ethical requirements existing in the UK as well as those of their own country. - 3.1.4 Organisations and researchers should ensure that all research projects have sufficient arrangements for insurance and indemnity before the research begins. - 3.1.5 Researchers and organisations should remain alert to the opportunities and challenges presented by emerging tools, methods, and technologies for research, including artificial intelligence (AI).
+Responsible use of such emerging tools should be informed by principles of research integrity particularly rigour, transparency, and accountability and by relevant legislation, requirements, guidelines, and ethical approvals/permissions for research.

-3.1.5 ORGANISATIONS should:
+3.1.6 Organisations should:

-- a. ensure that good practice in research forms an integral part of their research strategy or policy; - b. establish clear policies and procedures that cover the Commitments of good practice in research (see Box 1) and offer detailed guidance on the Standards set out in this Code; - c. ensure that these policies and procedures complement and are in accordance with existing organisational policies, such as those for health and safety, reporting channels for raising concerns at work, management of finances or of intellectual property, wellbeing and welfare, and equality, equity, diversity, and inclusivity; - d. make sure that their researchers are aware of these policies and procedures and that all research carried out under their auspices complies with them; - e. provide training, resources, and support to their researchers to ensure that they are aware of these policies and procedures and are able to comply; - f. consider the research culture and environment and its incentives that may influence positively or negatively on good practice in research; - g. establish clear policies and procedures on Trusted Research that encompass National Protective Security Authority (NPSA, Reference 4) guidelines while maintaining open research, where applicable;
+- a. ensure that good practice in research forms an integral part of their research strategy or policy; - b. establish clear policies and procedures that cover the Commitments of good practice in research (see Box 1) and offer detailed guidance on the Standards set out in this Code; - c. ensure that these policies and procedures complement and are in accordance with existing organisational policies, such as those for health and safety, reporting channels for raising concerns at work, management of finances or of intellectual property, wellbeing and welfare, and equality, equity, diversity, and inclusivity; - d. make sure that their researchers are aware of these policies and procedures and that all research carried out under their auspices complies with them; - e. provide training, resources, and support to their researchers to ensure that they are aware of these policies and procedures and are able to comply;

-- h. encourage their researchers to consider good practice in research as a routine part of their work; and - i. have a systematic process of regularly reviewing organisation-specific risk assessment to monitor these measures for suitability, effectiveness and continuous improvement.
+- f. consider the research culture and environment and its incentives that may influence positively or negatively on good practice in research; - g. establish clear policies and procedures on Trusted Research that encompass National Protective Security Authority (NPSA, Reference 5) guidelines while maintaining open research, where applicable; - h. encourage their researchers to consider good practice in research as a routine part of their work; and - i. have a systematic process of regularly reviewing organisation-specific risk assessment to monitor these measures for suitability, effectiveness, and continuous improvement.

-3.1.6 RESEARCHERS should:
+3.1.7 RESEARCHERS should: